Apply for grants

 Director, Global Health Programmes, Social & Humanitarian

-• Our vision: People living in vulnerable positions in rural India and eastern Africa have equitable access to quality prevention of and care for cardiometabolic diseases.
+• Vision: People living in vulnerable positions in India and eastern Africa have equitable access to quality prevention of and care for cardiometabolic diseases.

-• Our mission: Health professionals are equipped to provide quality prevention of and care for cardiometabolic diseases for people living in vulnerable positions, and female health professionals are empowered to prosper in their profession.
+• Mission: Health professionals are equipped to provide quality prevention of and care for cardiometabolic diseases for people living in vulnerable positions, and female health professionals are empowered to prosper in their profession.

 Learn more about the PEP initiative in this film with CEO Mads Krogsgaard Thomsen: